SaiSwaroopMishra/vsdOpenLANE/README.md

 ### Hands-on Labs
 Some labs are performed using web based linux virtual machine with pre-configured open source tools based on OpenLANE flow.

+More about the tools installation can be found on [this udemy course](https://www.udemy.com/course/vsd-a-complete-guide-to-install-openlane-and-sky130nm-pdk/) by Kunal Ghosh and Nickson Jose.

 **First step is to get familiar with basis linux commands**